 - Radiation chemistry

 Employment Outlook and Salary Information

-The U.S. Bureau of Labor Statistics (BLS) expects the employment rate for nuclear medicine technologists to grow 19% between 2010 and 2020 (www.bls.gov), which is about as fast as average.
-The median annual salary for this profession was $70,180 as of May 2012.
-The highest-paid nuclear medicine technologists earned upwards of $93,320, while the lowest-paid made $50,560 or lower.
+The U.S. Bureau of Labor Statistics (BLS) expects the employment rate for nuclear medicine technologists to grow 7% between 2018 and 2028 (www.bls.gov), which is faster than average.
+The median annual salary for this profession was $76,820 as of May 2018.
+In 2018, there were 19,300 nuclear medicine technologists working in the U.S.

 Continuing Education and Certification

 Certification in this field is not mandatory, but the BLS notes that it is now the industry standard for entry-level nuclear medicine technologists.
-Each state has its own certification requirements and those pursuing this certification should consult the state medical board for the state in which they plan to work.
+Each state has its own certification requirements and those pursuing this certification should consult their state medical board.
 The Nuclear Medicine Technology Certification Board (NMTCB) and the American Registry of Radiologic Technologists (ARRT) both offer certification for nuclear medicine technologists.

 A Bachelor of Science degree in Nuclear Medicine Technology prepares students to work as nuclear medicine technologists to diagnose ailments and work with doctors to determine a course of treatment.